 - Automatically turn on the rear-view camera when changing lanes (and keep on top).

-Overall Tesla’s Autopilot system keeps getting better and we’re excited to see what’s in store for 2019!
+Overall Tesla’s Autopilot system keeps getting better and we’re excited to see what’s in store for 2019 and beyond!